nsarath/docs/uc/Fabric Forwarding/README.md

 # Fabric Forwarding

   This contrail usecase helps Overlay workloads(VM/Pods) part of Virtual-network to communicate with Underlay network nodes/resources without using SDN-Gateway(MX).
 Once enabled on VN, it works by leaking the VN routes into Fabric default routing table.
-As also advertized through BGP and so traffic works across multiple Vrouter nodes in the cluster.
+As also advertized through BGP and so this traffic also works across multiple Vrouter/compute nodes in the cluster.
 As lookup and forwarding done at Fabric Default routing table, so there is **no** Overlay MPLS tunnels etc and works by simple IP based forwading.

-  Incase of Contrail/K8S solution, this can also be used as alternative to policies to enable reachability across multiple Custom VN workloads and Isolated Namespace workloads by enabling "Fabric Forwarding" on them.
+  Incase of Contrail Openshift/K8S solution, this can also be used to enable reachability across multiple Custom VN workloads and Isolated Namespace workloads by enabling "Fabric Forwarding" on them as they don't allow such communication by default.

-  Below highlights the Fabric forwarding scenario involving Custom VN workloads and its implementations demonstrated with reference to outputs captured from Control Node introspects and Vrouter-agent routing-tables,
+  Below highlights the Fabric forwarding scenario involving Custom VN workloads and its implementation demonstrated with reference to outputs captured from Control Node introspects and Vrouter-agent routing-tables,

   ```
   [root@helper ocp4]# oc get pods -o wide